seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 In awe of such a thing as I myself.
 I was born free as Caesar; so were you:
 We both have fed as well, and we can both
-Endure the winter’s cold as well as he:
+Endure the winter's cold as well as he:
 For once, upon a raw and gusty day,
 The troubled Tiber chafing with her shores,
-Caesar said to me ‘Darest thou, Cassius, now
+Caesar said to me 'Darest thou, Cassius, now
 Leap in with me into this angry flood,
-And swim to yonder point?’
+And swim to yonder point?'
 Upon the word,
 Accoutred as I was, I plunged in
 And bade him follow; so indeed he did.
-The torrent roar’d, and we did buffet it
+The torrent roar'd, and we did buffet it
 With lusty sinews, throwing it aside
 And stemming it with hearts of controversy;
 But ere we could arrive the point proposed,
-Caesar cried ‘Help me, Cassius, or I sink!’
+Caesar cried 'Help me, Cassius, or I sink!'
 I, as Aeneas, our great ancestor,
 Did from the flames of Troy upon his shoulder
 The old Anchises bear, so from the waves of Tiber